-Staff, faculty, students and administrators are invited to a free-flowing conversation about the All College Day(s) theme, Self and Community Care.
+Staff, faculty, students and administrators are invited to join conversations about All College Day(s).
 We serve the soup; you bring the substance—ideas, thoughts and reflections.
 The atmosphere will be relaxed, so stay as long as you can.
-Facilitated by CLRG members
+Facilitated by CLRG members.

 College Center, MPR

 What does a non-violent classroom look like?
 In this dialogue we will engage with and against the hierarchies that are constructed within the college classroom and begin to name the dynamics that reproduce oppresive structures and relationships which may sometimes even occur within the space of courses which seek to dismantle them.
 In committing to building brave classrooms, we seek to tap into the otherwise possibility of an education which liberates.